mcjazzyfunky/js-widgets/README.md

 What are the main difference to React's API?

+* Implementing components with *js-wigets* is (obviously) more verbose than doing the same in React.
+  Some advantages on the other hand are:
+  No magic, no special Linter support needed, only decent programming techniques are use, no hook order dependency (hooks are just "normal functions - there is nothing special here)

 * React's API is quite "optimized" for the use of JSX:

   While the following JSX syntax is really nice...